 Where do I go from here?

 Many of us are striving to make a difference in our communities, yet, as highlighted in the resources above, we may be unaware of systems of inequity at play that turn the best of intentions into ineffective or even harmful outcomes for some.
 When defining your food system and the changes you are hoping to see, it is vital to create an inclusive space that considers the realities of institutional and structural racism and your community’s own history and diversity (including class, age, race, class, gender, sexual identity, religion, and other social identifiers).
 Education and engagement with a wide range of people in your community about their needs, vision, and connection to the food system is a great next step.
-By having these conversations and becoming an ally (amplifying their voices and words, not speaking for or over them!) to marginalized people in your community, who often don’t have a voice or vote in food system development, you can begin to work together to create positive systemic change for the community as a whole.
+By having these conversations and becoming an ally (amplifying their voices and words, not speaking for or over them) to marginalized community members, who often don’t have a voice or vote in food system development, you can begin to work together to create positive where everyone can benefit from local food systems development.

 It is also important to note that dismantling racism in our local and broader food system will be a long and difficult process that will require participation by all of us.
 More than ever it is important that food system work is not done in a silo, but rather in partnership with allies working for equitable education, affordable housing, accessible healthcare, sustainable local economies, fair labor standards and workers’ rights, equitable transportation, and beyond, as these systems are all bound to one another, just as all of our humanity is.

 Interested in continuing this conversation in your own community?
 Contact Caitlin Szymanski (firstname.lastname@example.org) about support for facilitating a conversation around equity, structural racism, and justice in the your food system and learning how to apply an equity lens to the work you do.